bristlebird/kilbrittain-trails/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

+### Design credits
+- Color namer by Chirag Mehta: https://chir.ag/projects/name-that-color/ — used to name hex colors in css custom properties

+### Code credits
+- normalize.css: https://github.com/necolas/normalize.css — makes browsers render all elements more consistently and in line with modern standards.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- All content is courtesy of Annette Hickey, Kilbrittain Trails.
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site
+- Logo & maps: from the the Kilbrittain Trails leaflet PDF, kindly provided by Annette Hickey of Kilbrittain Trails.
+- Photos: The photos used on this site are from the Kilbrittain Trails leaflet and a variery of plaques on the walks, courtesy of Cathy Moir, Annette Hickey and Peggy Larkin.

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!